 Distress cries of young raccoons will turn on the maternal instinct and often bring on mama in a hurry, unless she has been fooled a couple of times before.
 Unlike the bobcat that seems unable to breech the mental gap between the real thing and a caller blowing a tune, the raccoon with its keen intelligence can become call-shy.

 Occasionally a raccoon will come to a sound that shouldn’t work, but does.
 I had one coon come running to the sound of a bobcat in heat.
-I had another approach the sound of a barred owl I was using as ambience to try to fool a super-smart fox.
+I had another approach the sound of a barred owl I was using as ambiance to try to fool a super-smart fox.
 Still another, one of the few that approached in daylight, came to crow calling.
 I classify these as curiosities.

 The most effective coon call I have ever used is a simulated coon fight.
 Sows and young will come to a fight, although cautiously.
 The most exciting result is when a large boar comes to the fight.
 He will usually approach with his back humped up, hair on end and often growling.
 I love to watch his sidestepping gait that reminds me of a sidewinder rattlesnake.